jadecobra/python_tdd_exercises/source/functions/index.rst

 * I add a git_ commit message

   .. code-block:: python
-    :emphasize-lines: 1
+    :emphasize-lines: 1-2

-    git commit --all --message 'add test_why_use_a_function'
+    git commit --all --message \
+    'add test_why_use_a_function'

   the terminal_ shows a summary of the changes then goes back to the command line

+* I go back to the terminal_ that is running the tests

 -----

-* I go back to the terminal_ that is running the tests

 * What if I want to test what happens when I add ``3`` to a number?
 Wait!
 No more, please!
 I do not want to have to make a change for each new number, there has to be a better way.
 I can use a :ref:`function<what is a function?>` for the parts that repeat, I add one to ``test_functions.py``

   .. code-block:: python
-    :lineno-start: 4
+    :linenos:
     :emphasize-lines: 4-5

     import unittest